peterstangl/json-schemas/README.md

 ### `reproducibility` (optional, *type: array of object*)

 Collects relevant data that may be required by a third party to reproduce the prediction.
-Each element of the list should be an object that corresponds to a step in the workflow and has three predefined fields: `description`, `tool` and `inputs`, specified below.
+Each element of the array should be an object that corresponds to a step in the workflow and has three predefined fields: `description`, `tool` and `inputs`, specified below.
 In addition, any additional fields containing data deemed useful in this context can be included.

 Schematic example: